 These rules define an ideal for a programming language to attempt to live up to.
 In practice, a language can only approximate this ideal.
 For example, many languages place a limit on the size of integers that can be represented in the type int; it is equivalent to:

 Long-multiplication, the usual manual method for multiplying large integers is an example of an algorithm.
 If the two integers have d1 and d2 digits respectively, the algorithm requires approximately d1×d2 steps.

 The HTML FORM below runs a demonstration of integer long-multiplication.
 Change the values, click the `go' button and experiment:

 Try numbers with 6, 8, 10, 12 or more digits and note how the execution time increases, but only increase the number of digits gradually; you have been warned!

 It is possible to multiply integers more rapidly than above.
-This is particularly important for very long integers, e.g. in encryption.
+This is particularly important for very big integers, e.g., in encryption.

 Given two 2n-bit integers, u and v:

 Using this recursively gives an O(nlog23)-time algorithm, better than O(n2); after:

 Even Faster Integer Multiplication

 Schonhage and Strassen showed how to multiply two N-digit integers in O(N log(N) log(log(N)))-time: